 South Shore is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Shore is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in South Shore who work in sales jobs (21.48%), maintenance occupations (16.30%), and food service (5.93%).

-As is often the case in a small town, South Shore doesn't have a public transportation system that people use for their commute.
+South Shore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in South Shore in 2022 was $49,453, which is wealthy relative to South Dakota and the nation.
 This equates to an annual income of $197,812 for a family of four.
 However, South Shore contains both very wealthy and poor people as well.